cissic/cissic.github.io/_posts/2023-09-30-lenovo-trackpoint-in-debian.md

 author: cissic
 date: 2023-09-30 Sat
 tags: 'debian lenovo trackpoint scroll'
-title: 'How to make Lenovo's trackpoint work for scrolling'
+title: 'How to make Lenovo trackpoint work for scrolling'
 ---

-# How to make Lenovo's trackpoint work for scrolling
+# How to make Lenovo trackpoint work for scrolling

 ## Description